 We continue to reach out to bars and brothels, where we encounter numerous girls in desperate situations.
 Their stories are endless and heartbreaking.
 For instance, M.B. shared that she struggles to earn just 300 pesos per customer, which buys only a glass of coffee or one kilogram of fish.
 G.P. was trafficked into the system, managed to escape, and returned home only to be rejected by her family because of her work.
 As a result, she was compelled to go back to that life to survive.
 A.D. who is the breadwinner for five siblings, attempted to sell bottles of water to support them, but couldn’t earn enough.
 This led her to return to the brothel just to survive.
 We will continue to connect with these unfortunate girls, offering them alternative opportunities for a better life.
 However, many of them have dependents back in their barangays and villages, which keeps them trapped in this terrible existence.

-Connecting with rosaries and listening ears to those caught in the web of trafficking
+Dressed in civilian attire, we are armed with rosaries and listening ears for those caught in the web of trafficking

 Our Regina Coeli Educational Assistance Program operates in 47 municipalities throughout Cebu Province, covering 76 schools.
 This initiative is made possible through the support of Sisters, principals, teachers, and parents.
-Recently, five junior high school girls have shown a genuine interest in pursuing vocations after being inspired by our campaign.
 These remarkable children face immense challenges as they strive for an education.

 One such student is Lavesh, an eighth-grade girl whose mother is ill and whose father is a scavenger.
 Their home is constructed from materials her father finds at dumping sites in the city of Talisay.
 Despite these difficult circumstances, Lavesh walks 30 minutes to school and back every day.
 She studies at night after completing her household chores and spends her weekends helping her father sort through garbage for usable and sellable items.
 Her studies are sometimes affected by a lack of proper food but she is determined to finish her education.